citrix-openstack/blogentries/xs+neutron+vlan.md

 ##### 3. Monitor traffic flow with DHCP agent's interface tapXXX
 execute `sudo ip netns exec qdhcp-49a623fd-c168-4f27-ad82-946bfb6df3d7 tcpdump -i tap7b39ecad-81 -s0 -w dhcp.cap`
-to monitor traffics flow with this interface
+to monitor traffic flow with this interface

 Theoretically, when launching a new instance, you should see DHCP request and reply messages like this:
+        16:29:40.710953 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from fa:16:3e:f9:f6:b0 (oui Unknown), length 302
+        16:29:40.713625 IP 172.20.0.1.bootps > 172.20.0.10.bootpc: BOOTP/DHCP, Reply, length 330

 #### Dump traffic in Compute Node

 Meanwhile, you will definitely want to dump traffics at the VM side.
 This should be done in compute node, and with xenserver this is actually in Dom0.

-When new instance is launched, there will be a new virtual interface created named “vifX.0”.
+When new instance is launched, there will be a new virtual interface created named “vifX.Y”.
+'X' is the domain ID for the new VM and Y is the ID if the VIF defined in XAPI.
-For example, if the latest interface is vif20.0, the next one will mostly be vif21.0.
+Domain IDs are sequential - if the latest interface is vif20.0, the next one will mostly be vif21.0.
 Then you can try `tcpdump -i vif21.0`.
 It may fail at first because the virtual interface is not created ready yet!
-But trying several times, once the virtual interface is created, you can monitor the packages.
+But trying several times, once the virtual interface is created, you can monitor the packets.

 Theoretically you should see DHCP request and reply in Dom0, like you see in DHCP agent side.

-*Note: If you cannot catch the dump package at the instance’s launching time, you can also try this using `ifup eth0` by login the instance via XenCenter. `ifup eth0` will also trigger the instance sending DHCP request.*
+*Note: If you cannot catch the dump packet at the instance’s launching time, you can also try this using `ifup eth0` by login the instance via XenCenter. `ifup eth0` will also trigger the instance sending DHCP request.*

 ##### 1. Check DHCP request go out at VM side
-In most case, you should see the DHCP request package sent out from Dom0, this means that the VM itself is OK.
+In most case, you should see the DHCP request packet sent out from Dom0, this means that the VM itself is OK.
 It has sent out DHCP request message.

 Note: Some images will try to send DHCP request from time to time until it get the respond